jackkraus/HLS-best-fit/README.md

 # PHYS 790 HW3 - Event hit fitting with HLS

+> The `hw` directory is the project directory, from there `main.cpp` is the solution with top function `main()` that should run everything in Vitis correctly.

 What the `C` code runs (before transfer over to `C++`):
 ```
 ============ EVENT 0 ============